Morris and Helen Belkin Art Gallery

 The Gallery is not limited to particular media or disciplines.
 However, we place special emphasis on the areas of the Canadian avant-garde of the 1960s and 1970s, the international network developed at the time and its role in the art of today; emerging artists; Vancouver’s post-war art history; practices and projects that challenge the status quo including exhibition concepts initiated by artists.

 Through a regular program of exhibitions, publications, loans, traveling exhibitions, special projects and exchange programs, the Belkin Art Gallery participates in the national and international community of institutions concerned with contemporary art.

 The University Art Collection is an important cultural amenity.
 Since 1995, the Gallery has developed a program of collecting significant works by Canadian and international artists and is the recipient of numerous annual donations of artwork.
-The Collection contains more than 2,500 objects, making it the third largest public art collection in the province.
+The Collection contains more than 4,500 objects, making it one of the largest public art collections in the province.
 Works from the collection are showcased in annual exhibitions at the Belkin, and are regularly loaned to major institutions and smaller centres for exhibition nationally and internationally.

 The Gallery also holds over 30,000 archival items relating to the post-war history of art in Vancouver and the avant-garde narratives of the 1960s to 1970s including: the Peter Day Concrete Poetry Collection; the Kenneth Coutts-Smith Archive; the Morris/Trasov Archives; and the archives of Eric Metcalfe, Glenn Lewis, Alvin Balkind and many others. [ archives ]